BGP100/HTML-Guide/JS/Objects/Iterables.md

 n.next(); // Returns 20
 n.next(); // Returns 30
 </pre>
-A JavaScript iterable is an object that has a Symbol.iterator.
+A JavaScript iterable is an object that has a <b>Symbol.iterator</b>.
 <br>
 The <b>Symbol.iterator</b> is a function that returns a next() function.
 <br>